Clemency Petitions and Pardons

 Clemency Petitions and Pardons in Florida

 We help people convicted of state court crimes request pardons and file clemency petitions.
 A Pardon under Florida state law provides complete forgiveness for your crime and any penalty associated with it.
-A pardon is a complicated process where the Florida Board of Executive Clemency reviews each case, may set a hearing, allow testimony, and decide to grant pardons or clemency.
+A pardon is a complicated process where the Florida Board of Executive Clemency reviews each case, may set a hearing, allow testimony, and decide to grant pardons.

 RESTORATION OF CIVIL RIGHTS, PARDONS, PARDONS WITHOUT FIREARM AUTHORITY, FIREARM AUTHORITY, REMISSION OF FINES AND FORFEITURES